Paul Desbaillets: Career

 As a co-founder and partner in the Burgundy Lion Group, Desbaillets is behind some of the most popular establishments in Montréal.
 His first venture, Burgundy Lion, opened in 2008 and redefined the public perception of what a pub in Montréal could be.
 It became known for its simple but impressive wine and cocktail list and a level of service that had not yet been seen in Montréal's pub culture.
 The Lion was able to maintain the balance or exceptional food and service while remaining a pub at its core.
 In 2010, Burgundy Lion Group expanded and opened the first Quebec inspired Fish n’ Chips shop in the world, the now renowned Brit & Chips.
 They have since added Pub Bishop & Bagg, Wolf & Workman gastropub, and RBHC Catering to their business portfolio.
 Desbaillets is also a member of the Nouvelle Association des Bars du Québec.

-Desbaillets is the host and creator of the 1st Half Podcast, a podcast dedicated to all aspects of the game of football (soccer).
+Desbaillets is the host and creator of The 1st Half Podcast, a podcast dedicated to all aspects of the game of football (soccer).
 During the COVID-19 pandemic, he was the host of the official MLS CF Montréal podcast and also produced a few 'Football & Food' shorts for the American group ONE37, Gary Vaynerchuk's digital media company.
 Recently, he became the football culture editor of Cult MTL, an arts, culture, and news website and print publication based in Montréal.

+In March of 2024, The 1st Half teamed up with TSN Radio 690 Montreal to launch a weekly show on TSN that dives deep into the heart of soccer culture.
+The show strives to unite the soccer community through engaging and insightful discussions about the beautiful game with unique guests from Montreal and around the world.
+It airs every Friday night from 6 to 7pm on TSN and iHeartRadio.